2025 Major League Baseball postseason: Playoff qualifying

-This is the first edition of the postseason since 2016 to not feature the Houston Astros, who previously made eight straight appearances from 2017 to 2024.
-This is the first postseason since 2017 to not feature the Atlanta Braves, who previously made seven straight appearances from 2018 to 2024.
+This was the first edition of the postseason since 2016 to not feature the Houston Astros, who previously made eight straight appearances from 2017 to 2024, and the first since 2014 to not feature either team from Texas.
+This was also the first postseason since 2017 to not feature the Atlanta Braves, who previously made seven straight appearances from 2018 to 2024.

 Teams

 The following teams qualified for the postseason: